-Registering an account - Services for Research
+Becoming a User - Services for Research

 Step 1.
 Create a user account

 Step 2.
-Create or join a project
+Join or create a project

 Step 3.
 Add service access for your project

-- You can add access to Puhti, Mahti, Allas, cPouta and Rahti yourself.
+- If you are a project manager, add services to your project in MyCSC.
+You can add access to Puhti, Mahti, Allas, cPouta, and Rahti yourself.

 ** Use of service requires Puhti access.